timothyandrews/ML-CNN/README.md

-# ML - Convolution Neural Net
+# ML - Convolutional Neural Net

 This repo contains code to apply a machine learning CNN to climate data.
 The ML  model is trained on monthly 2D radiative fluxes and surface temperature as simulated by HadGEM3-GC3.1-LL, learning the relationship between these quantities.
 The seasonal cycle and geographical climatologies of net TOA radiative flux and cloud radiatve effect are then well produced by the ML model from surface temperature inputs alone.